amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

   }
 {% endcodeblock %}

-If we have a insertion in the middle of the array, then we have to update the `next` and `previous` reference of the surrounding elements.
+If we have an insertion in the middle of the array, then we have to update the `next` and `previous` reference of the surrounding elements.

 > Adding an element anywhere within the list is *O(n)*.